OpenAssistantGPT/OpenAssistantGPT/README.md

 - DONE!
 Create include js to implement in website
 - -------------------
 - DONE!
 Add clear chat on chatbotjs
-- When update chatbot also update openAI
+- DONE!
+When update chatbot also update openAI
 - Make sure that people import a file before create a chatbot
-- Finish the Update chatbot form
+- DONE!
+Finish the Update chatbot form
-- Add maximum file size while uploading and crawling
+- DONE!
+Add maximum file size while uploading and crawling
+- DONE! create subscriptions
 - Add a "how to" on the dashboard when there is nothing only add the button create chatbot on main page when there is at least one file
 - DONE!
 Validate on all api call that the user has an api key